 Speaking TO a person

-In written conversation, identify the person spoken to by setting off their name with commas.
+In written conversation, identify the person (or penguin) spoken TO by setting off their name with commas.

 Commas identify the person being addressed.